 Meredith Corporation is a publicly-held media and marketing services company with more than 30 brands delivering print, digital, and video content on every topic from pop culture and food, to news and sports.
-For more than 115 years, Meredith has provided consumers with engaging content and marketers with a robust and diverse selection of channels for reaching consumers.
+For more than 115 years, Meredith, powered by Twilio Segment and AWS, has provided consumers with engaging content and marketers with a robust and diverse selection of channels for reaching consumers.

 With more than 175 million unique monthly visitors in the U.S. alone, Meredith’s digital audience consumes tens of billions of articles, videos, social media posts, and emails each year.
 By creating and distributing content across their top consumer brands, such as People, Allrecipes, Sports Illustrated, Fortune, and others, this massive scale has cemented Meredith as a leading omnichannel media company.